 Getting rid of garden pests shouldn’t be the main goal here.
 The key is to find a balance so that your plants will thrive, despite having a few insects munching on them.

-Below you will find some essential tips for preventing infestations and controlling garden pests, without using chemical insecticides.
+In this detailed guide you will find essential tips for preventing infestations and controlling garden pests, without using chemical insecticides.

 Bugs Are A Part Of Gardening

 First off, for better or worse, insects are a part of gardening.
 I remember back when I first started, I absolutely hated ALL of the bugs!
 But guess what, not all bugs are bad.

 Many of the ones you see, like bees, wasps, and spiders, are actually beneficial, and some will even help you with garden pest control!
 In fact, there are WAY more good bugs than bad ones.

 Once I learned about beneficial insects, and how important they are for maintaining a healthy garden, I started to love the bugs (well, most of them anyway).